-The 17 UN Sustainable Development Goals (SDGs) and 169 subgoals provide a blueprint for peace, prosperity and well-being, for people and our planet.
-We are committed to helping achieve the SDGs.
-In fact, our future core businesses themselves – energy networks and customer solutions – are our biggest contribution.
-They in particular promote affordable and clean energy (goal 7), sustainable cities and communities (goal 11) and the fight against climate change (goal 13).
-In order to achieve the SDGs, the financial system will have to shift toward rewarding sustainable businesses.
+The transition to a sustainable and carbon-neutral economy is in full swing.
+Sustainable energy is not only the basis for economic and social development but also a key factor in tackling one of biggest challenges we are currently facing: climate change.
+E.ON is committed to being part of the solution.
+In fact, our core businesses themselves – energy networks and customer solutions – are our biggest contribution in tackling climate change and in achieving the United Nations Sustainable Development Goals (SDGs).
+With our core businesses we promote affordable and clean energy (goal 7), offer solutions for sustainable cities and communities (goal 11) and contribute in the fight against climate change (goal 13).
+In order to achieve the SDGs and meet the global challenge of climate change, the financial system will have to shift toward rewarding sustainable businesses and climate-friendly solutions.

-We evaluate and select projects for financing and/or refinancing with Green Bond proceeds using stringent eligibility criteria that reflect our strategic sustainability objectives as well as applicable national, European, and global environmental and social standards and regulations.1 This ensures that any potential negative environmental and social impacts are carefully considered and mitigated or, ideally, avoided in the first place.
+The eligibility criteria comply with the EU classification system for sustainable economic activities (the “EU Taxonomy”) as published in the draft Delegated Act for climate change mitigation and climate change adaptation activities of November 20201.
 We will provide aggregated disclosures of the allocation of the net proceeds to eligible green projects for all Green Bonds and other potential green financing vehicles outstanding along with our sustainability reporting from 2020 onward.
 Where feasible, we intend to report on the environmental impacts of the projects funded with the Green Bond proceeds.